Jack Cowie: Early cricket career

-A lower-order right-handed batsman and a fast-medium right-handed bowler, Cowie played first-class cricket for Auckland from the 1932–33 season, appearing regularly in Plunket Shield matches from 1934–1935.
-According to his obituary in Wisden in 1995, he started as a batsman but converted himself into a bowler because the Auckland side had too many batsmen for him to be guaranteed a place.
+A lower-order right-handed batsman and a fast-medium right-handed bowler, Cowie played first-class cricket for Auckland from the 1932–33 season, appearing regularly in Plunket Shield matches from 1934 to 1935.
+According to his obituary in Wisden in 1995, he started as a batsman but converted himself into a bowler because the Auckland team had too many batsmen for him to be guaranteed a place.
 As a bowler, he relied on accuracy and the ability to move the ball after it pitched, and Wisden likened him to a latter-day New Zealand bowler, Richard Hadlee.
 But his success in domestic cricket was limited until the 1936–37 season, when he took 21 wickets in four first-class matches, and in the match against Wellington at Auckland took five wickets in an innings for the first time, finishing with five for 81.

 This form won him a place in the 1937 New Zealand team to tour England under the captaincy of Curly Page.